learn-academy-2022-foxtrot/week-4-assessment-OlenaZh/interview-questions.md

 Blocks in Ruby are basically an anonymous function.Blocks are defined using keywords do and end.
 As a rule, blocks determine what action is to be performed.

 Researched answer:
-In Ruby there are many mathods for iteration.
-An anonymous function that is passed to a method to determin what action is to be performed is A Block.
+In Ruby there are many methods for iteration.
+An anonymous function that is passed to a method to determine what action is to be performed is A Block.
 A parameter is passed to the block, to determine what is happening to each value.
 We define the parameter inside of pipes | here |
 There are 2 ways to define blocks:
  - by using keywords do and end (with the multiline code)